-Putters and the skills you build are key to hitting the basket and making that shot.
+Putters and the skills you build with them are key to hitting the basket and making that shot.
 Compared to all other disc golf discs, putters have the slowest speeds and the thinnest rims.
 These characteristics allow for less deviation, creating more of a straight path and not flying too far when you don't make the shot.

 Although you might not start with putters, they're essential for your short game - scoring and more.

-All disc golf discs are rated on speed and stability, and putters are a 2 or 3 based on their characteristics.
+All disc golf discs are rated on speed and stability, and disc golf putters are a 2 or 3 based on their characteristics.
 Visually, putters have a deeper rim with a more rounded shape, and while these factors influence its aerodynamic qualities, they increase the control you have over your shot and the chances you'll land in between the chains.